metno/edrisobaric/docs/Tutorials.md

 # Tutorials

-## EDR-Pydantic - return a conformance page
+## EDR-Pydantic - Create a conformance page

 In EDR a conformance page is a list of standards our API adheres to.

-In this tutorial we will create a json output for a conformance page.
-It is assumed you have basic python- and terminal knowledge and python with pip installed.
+In this tutorial we will create a json output representing a conformance page.

+It is assumed you have basic terminal knowledge and are on an Ubuntu workstation.

 ### Create a venv and install necessary tools

+Install system tools:

+- sudo apt install python3-pip python3-venv curl

 Create a directory for your project and set up environment.

-- mkdir tutorial; cd tutorial
+- mkdir ~/tutorial; cd ~/tutorial
 - python3 -m venv venv
 - source venv/bin/activate
 - pip install edr-pydantic